Peglegs/Potholes/README.md

 Andreas: creating routes using google maps that avoid potholes, removing fixed potholes from database

 Eric: allowing users to report potholes using a visual map (zooming, panning, etc.)

-Anish: displaying the maps with potholes and routes represented

 Whoever finishes first: CSS